Configure AWS S3 Bucket Metrics

 class: blue

-Track metrics through an S3 Access Point
+Track metrics for objects accessed through an Access Point

 import * as pulumi from "@pulumi/pulumi";